 1. Provide and encourage awareness of employee mental health.

 Cultivating a workplace environment that destigmatizes mental health starts with education.
-Virtual training, seminars and workshops can help managers and HR leaders better understand how to identify when an employee might be dealing with mental health challenges, and also promote open dialogue about mental issues among their teams and workforce.
+Virtual training, seminars and workshops can help managers and HR leaders better understand how to identify when an employee might be dealing with mental health challenges.
+This can also promote open dialogue about mental issues among their teams and workforce.
 For resources to share with your employee population, refer to the National Institute of Mental Health.

 2. Tune in to the needs of your workforce.